-If the NBA does return to finish the 2019-20 season, it will be unlike anything in the history of sports.
+These playoffs are going to be unlike anything in the history of sports.

 At the centre of it all?
-The Houston Rockets who have already endured a rollercoaster ride of a season on and off the court unlike anything experienced by any of the other 29 teams.
+The Houston Rockets, who have already endured a rollercoaster of a season.

-While it's true that every team would be navigating the same set of circumstances with a shared common goal of winning a championship, the noise and chatter surrounding the Rockets drowns out all others which makes them perhaps the single most intriguing team moving forward.
+While it's true that every team has navigated the same set of circumstances with a shared common goal of winning a championship, the noise and chatter surrounding the Rockets drowns out all others, making them perhaps the single most intriguing team in the postseason.

-With that in mind, we asked three of our writers to play Fact or Fiction regarding James Harden, Russell Westbrook and the Houston Rockets.
+With that in mind, we asked writers to play Fact or Fiction regarding James Harden, Russell Westbrook and the Rockets.

 Outside of the Bucks, Clippers and Lakers, the Rockets have the next-best odds to win the title.